devhawala/dwarf/readme.md

 stays unmodified.
 When the same system is next started, Dwarf first reads the original disk and applies the delta in memory.
-This approach gives fast disk I/O, but possibly requires increasing the Java heap space for large disks (however the "usual" 30 MByte Pilot disk plus 16 MByte real memory can be used with Java defaults)
+This approach gives fast disk I/O, but possibly requires increasing the Java heap space for large disks (however a "normal" Pilot disk (under 80 MByte) plus 16 MByte real memory can be used with Java defaults)

 - similarly Dwarf loads a complete virtual floppy disk image file into memory for diskette operations.
-In case of a raw  (1.44 MByte) floppy image, when ejecting the floppy or shutting down the machine, the complete floppy image file is overwritten if the floppy was modified (no delta file).
+In case of a raw (1.44 MByte) floppy image mounted in Duchess, when ejecting the floppy or shutting down the machine, the complete floppy image file is overwritten if the floppy was modified (no delta file).
 Legacy IMD or DMK floppies are always mounted read-only and are not written back, as only reading IMD or DMK files is supported.

-- unlike Xerox machines, Dwarf is not a microcoded machine, so Dwarf can only execute the Mesa instructions; running Lisp or Smalltalk or Cedar environments (would these be available) by loading a different microcode is not possible.
+- unlike Xerox machines, Dwarf is not a microcoded machine, so Dwarf will only execute the Mesa instructions; running Lisp or Smalltalk or Cedar environments (would these be available) by loading a different microcode is not possible.